 Qualified professionals and specialists are available to provide services and support depending on the program model, population served, and specialized care needs.

-Examples: Examples of services and providers that may be on staff, or available through a formal arrangement, include:
+Interpretation: Qualified professionals and specialists can provide services as employees, contractors, or through another formal arrangement.

+Examples: Qualified professionals and specialists may be needed to provide supports and services related to, for example:

 mental health;